Mission and Vision

 We seek to build community in Christ because we believe that it is only by coming to know him personally that people are able to be fully at peace with themselves and one another, and most of all with God.
 We hope that all who meet us will be helped to belong to Christ and his people, will discover what it means to believe in him, and will become all that he invites them to be in character, lifestyle, witness and service.

-Our vision is of ‘a world populated by Spirit-filled people, passionate in following Jesus Christ and wholehearted in their commitment to build community in him, so that all whom the Lord our God calls can belong, believe and become all that he wants them to be’, summarised in the strap-line, ‘Building Community in Christ’.
+Our vision is of ‘a world populated by Spirit-filled people, passionate in following Jesus Christ and wholehearted in their commitment to build community in him, so that all whom the Lord our God calls can belong, believe and become all that he wants them to be’, summarised in the strap-line, ‘Passion for God, love for people and a heart for mission’.

 Overall we seek to reflect both the heritage of the church and the need to be contemporary and open to the Holy Spirit today.
-The church has a holistic view of mission and is committed to evangelism and social action.
+The church has a holistic view of mission and is committed to evangelism and social action, an example of this being our CAP Centre.
 Many members are involved in outside mission projects across West Yorkshire and the church has a strong history of mission partnerships across the world.